peternic/oslo-bysykkel/README.md

-## Oslo Bysykkel integration
+## Oslo Bysykkel integration 🚲

-Nextjs app that fetches the public live data from the Oslo Bysykkel service and shows available bikes around the city.
+[Nextjs](https://nextjs.org/) app that fetches the public live data from the Oslo Bysykkel service and shows available bikes around the city.

 #### Run the application

+Install dependencies: `npm install`
-Dev mode: `npm run dev`
+Dev mode: `npm run dev` Then open the application at `http://localhost:3000` Run tests: `npm test`